icapps/ios-cara/README.md

 ### Configuration

-In order to use the service layouer you have to configure it.
+In order to use the service layer you have to configure it.
 This can be done by implementing the `Configuration` protocol and passing it to the `Service` init function.

 ```swift
 let configuration: Configuration = SomeConfiguration()
 let service = Service(configuration: configuration)
 ```

 Once this is done you are good to go.
-For more informaiton on what configuration options are available, take a look at the documentation inside the `Configuration.swift` file.
+For more information on what configuration options are available, take a look at the documentation inside the `Configuration.swift` file.

 ### Trigger a Request

 In order to trigger a request you have to do 2 things:
 - Create a request that conforms to `Request`.

     _The request configuration will be done in this instance.
-For more informaiton on what options are available, take a look at the documentation inside the `Request.swift` file._
+For more information on what options are available, take a look at the documentation inside the `Request.swift` file._

 - Create a serializer  that conforms to `Serializer`.